Software Development is a Trade

 From day 1, they came to work knowing Git, how to use their IDE (shortcuts, etc.), the basics of typical Agile-like practices and had practical experience building web applications.

-That's not to say that the fundamentals aren't important or useful - they must be learned to progress into senior roles, and they typically can't be taught in depth at a short boot camp.
+The fundamentals are useful and typically must be in place to progress into senior roles, and they can't be taught in depth at a short boot camp.
 However, I argue that fundamentals are much more efficiently learned alongside a career as a practising software engineer.
+Instead of learning them all up front, they'd be much more effectively taught after an engineer has some practice building products with software.
+For example, learning about worst-case complexity and Big O notation is much easier when you have already blown up prod, thanks to a nested loop in your code.

 And that's much closer to how an apprenticeship works: some study, followed by lots of hands-on experience, followed by more study, and so on until you're a professional.